nxp-imx/ethos-u-vela/OPTIONS.md

 ; My_Sys_Cfg
 [System_Config.My_Sys_Cfg]
 core_clock=???                 ---> Clock frequency of the Ethos-U.  ??? = {float in Hz}
 axi0_port=???                  ---> Memory type connected to AXI0.  ??? = {Sram, Dram, OnChipFlash or OffChipFlash}
 axi1_port=???                  ---> Memory type connected to AXI1.  ??? = {Sram, Dram, OnChipFlash or OffChipFlash}
 Sram_clock_scale=???           ---> Scaling of core_clock to specify the Sram bandwidth.
 Only required if selected by an AXI port.  ??? = {float 0.0 to 1.0}
+Sram_burst_length=???          ---> Minimum efficient burst length in Sram.
+Only required if selected by an AXI port. ??? = {int in Bytes}
+Sram_read_latency=???          ---> Read latency in Sram.
+Only required if selected by an AXI port. ??? = {int in Cycles}
+Sram_write_latency=???         ---> Write latency in Sram.
+Only required if selected by an AXI port. ??? = {int in Cycles}
 Dram_clock_scale=???           ---> Scaling of core_clock to specify the Dram bandwidth.
 Only required if selected by an AXI port.  ??? = {float 0.0 to 1.0}
+Dram_burst_length=???          ---> Minimum efficient burst length in Dram.
+Only required if selected by an AXI port. ??? = {int in Bytes}
+Dram_read_latency=???          ---> Read latency in Dram.
+Only required if selected by an AXI port. ??? = {int in Cycles}
+Dram_write_latency=???         ---> Write latency in Dram.
+Only required if selected by an AXI port. ??? = {int in Cycles}
 OnChipFlash_clock_scale=???    ---> Scaling of core_clock to specify the OnChipFlash bandwidth.
 Only required if selected by an AXI port.  ??? = {float 0.0 to 1.0}
 OffChipFlash_clock_scale=???   ---> Scaling of core_clock to specify the OffChipFlash bandwidth.
 Only required if selected by an AXI port.  ??? = {float 0.0 to 1.0}
+OffChipFlash_burst_length=???  ---> Minimum efficient burst length in OffChipFlash.
+Only required if selected by an AXI port. ??? = {int in Bytes}
+OffChipFlash_read_latency=???  ---> Read latency in OffChipFlash.
+Only required if selected by an AXI port. ??? = {int in Cycles}
+OffChipFlash_write_latency=??? ---> Write latency in OffChipFlash.
+Only required if selected by an AXI port. ??? = {int in Cycles}

 ; -----------------------------------------------------------------------------
 ; Memory Mode